Fort Lee lane closure scandal: Media coverage

 The usage of "Serbian" as a slur received particular attention and condemnation within the Serbian diaspora.
 Website inSerbia published an open letter from a Serbian-American couple condemning Wildstein and Baroni's comments and calling for the governor to apologize to the Serbian-American community.
-Slavka Drašković of the Serbian government's Office for Cooperation with the Diaspora and Serbs in the Region also condemned their remarks, stating: “We cannot allow for every name that ends in ‘-ić’ to be identified with the bad and abusive, and in this case, to become the victim of prejudice.”.
+Slavka Drašković of the Serbian government's Office for Cooperation with the Diaspora and Serbs in the Region also condemned their remarks, stating: "We cannot allow for every name that ends in '-ić' to be identified with the bad and abusive, and in this case, to become the victim of prejudice.".
 The comments also caught the attention of Serbian and Croatian media.
 Newspapers in Serbia emphasized the derogatory comments in their headlines, while those in Croatia emphasized Sokolich's heritage.
-Laura Silber, co-author of Yugoslavia: Death of a Nation, expressed her pleasure at the civility of Balkan commentary over the incident: “The comments on the articles were surprisingly measured.
-The people who brought you the term ‘ethnic cleansing’, they were saying it’s impolite to comment on someone’s nationality and use it as an insult.”
+Laura Silber, co-author of Yugoslavia: Death of a Nation, expressed her pleasure at the civility of Balkan commentary over the incident: "The comments on the articles were surprisingly measured.
+The people who brought you the term 'ethnic cleansing', they were saying it's impolite to comment on someone's nationality and use it as an insult."

 In a decision on July 2, 2014, Superior Court Judge P. J. Innes ruled in favor of the North Jersey Media Group, publisher of the newspaper The Record, that the state must partially comply with open records request and turn over some information it had previously refused to release regarding current and former state employees' written requests for the state to appoint them attorneys or pay their legal fees resulting from parallel criminal and legislative investigations into the lane closures, though not the names of the employees.
 The state must pay the media group's legal fees.
 The media group plans to appeal, to gain fuller disclosure of the documents.
-Prior to Bridgegate, an important figure at the Port Authority Ernesto Butcher, a black man, was forced out by Chris Christie people.
-Many say if he were allowed to stay in his job, bridgegate would never have happened.